Skyrail/cs-addressbook/README.md

 6. Run `npm install` to install all JavaScript dependencies - may take a while
 7. If all has installed okay then you should be ready to go - see below to see how to run it locally.

-## Developing with

-Uses Laravel Mix via NPM watch to compile SASS and JS files (e.g. for Vue.js and Tailwind)

-`npm run watch`

 ## Running

 Simplest way is using Artisan's built in server

 `php artisan serve`

+And then visit the URL that's generated.

+## Developing

+Uses Laravel Mix via NPM watch to compile SASS and JS files (e.g. for Vue.js and Tailwind)

+`npm run watch`